-Pension Plan II was amended to provide for the "4/4 Program" effective January 1, 2025.
-Under the 4/4 Program, new hires on or after January 1, 2025, will be given the choice to participate in the Cash Balance Component of Pension Plan II and the current 401(k) Company Match formula of \$0.50 of the first 7% for Union and \$0.50 of the first 8% for MAST, or the enhanced 401(k) benefit under the Thrift or Savings Plans, which is 100% match up to 4% and a 4% core Company contribution.
+Pension Plan II was amended effective January 1, 2025 to provide new hires with a retirement program choice between the "Core Contributions/401(k) Program" and the current program, "Cash Balance/401(k) Program."
+Employees who elect the Cash Balance/ 401(k) Program participate in the Cash Balance Component of Pension Plan II and the current 401(k) Company Match formula of \$0.50 of the first 7% for Union and \$0.50 of the first 8% for non-represented employees.
+Employees in the Core Contributions/401(k) Program receive an enhanced 401(k) benefit under the Thrift or Savings Plans, which is 100% match up to 4% and a 4% core contribution.